MI2CAST/MI2CAST/docs/micast_guideline.md

 ## Defining __Entity__ objects
 The __Entity__ object can either be a source (the regulator) or a target (the regulated).
+The nature (source or target) of the entity should be explicit.
 In MICAST, we consider the following terms mandatory to be defined for representing an __Entity__: Identifier, Name, Type, Activity.

 ### Identifier
 Unique identification number represented as follow: *databaseName:identifier*.
 For example: `uniprotkb:A12345`